 Those illusions are only a few within a long list.
 They are actually not surprising if bodily experiences are perceptual.
 One may, however, wonder whether there are illusions that correspond to every single type of bodily experiences, including pain.
 In this latter case, the distinction between appearance and reality may be difficult, if not impossible.
 Some phenomena, however, might be interpreted as cases of illusory pain.
 For instance, in the thermal grill illusion, when one presses one's fingers on two warm objects surrounding one cool object, the cool object feels painfully hot.
 But is this illusion more a thermal illusion or a pain illusion?
 Another possible candidate is the phenomenon of referred pain.
 One can sometimes experience pain at a location distinct from the location of the cause of pain.
 It then seems that the spatial content of pain is illusory.
 However, this is true only if one defends the view that the location of pain is the location of its cause.
 If pain seems infallible, it is even more so for bodily feelings like thirst and hunger.

 According to the dominant view on bodily IEM, which has been defended by Evans (1982) and others (e.g., Bermudez, 1998; Dokic, 2003; Brewer, 1995; Cassam, 1995), perceiving one's body through body senses grounds bodily self-ascriptions that are immune to error through misidentification.
 There are indeed no other bodies than one's own that one can directly access to through body senses.
 One can thus dispense with identifying whose body one experiences when one experiences it from the inside.
 For instance, one cannot rationally doubt that the arms that are crossed are one's own when one knows the position of the arms through proprioception.
 Most theories then reject vision as an appropriate candidate for bodily IEM.
 For the most part, visual experiences of one's body do not guarantee bodily IEM: I can see my arms crossed and rationally doubt whether those are my arms or not.
-However, there may be exceptions (Bermudez, 1998; Vignemont, forthcoming).
+However, there may be exceptions (Bermudez, 1998; Vignemont, 2012).
 For instance, I can see my nose if I close one eye.
 I then cannot doubt that this is my own nose when I see it from this specific angle.
 Hence, one should not rule out all visual experiences as being inappropriate for bodily IEM.
 There are some visuo-spatial perspectives from which we can see our body such that we cannot rationally doubt that the body is our own.
 Indeed, the body that we see that way has always been our own.
 Our cognitive system has evolved with this invariant fact, making self-identification process superfluous and error through misidentification impossible.

 Bodily experiences, and possibly some visual experiences, seem to guarantee bodily IEM.
 Some may deny, however, that bodily self-ascriptions display the same type of IEM as mental self-ascriptions (Shoemaker, 1968).
 The IEM of pain self-ascriptions, for instance, may seem absolute or logical.
 On this view, there is no possible world where I can feel pain and be mistaken about who is feeling pain.
 By contrast, one can easily conceive that my proprioceptive system is connected to another body.
 When I judge that my legs are crossed on the basis of proprioception (or what we may call quasi-proprioception), I may actually be feeling someone else's legs.
 Bodily IEM is only de facto (true only in the actual world) (Evans, 1982).

 Via body ownership, bodily awareness may thus play a role in grounding self-awareness (Bermudez, 1998; Neisser, 1992), and even a non-Cartesian view of the self (Evans, 1982; Cassam, 1997).
 Its significance may even extend further.
-Stressing the importance of the body for the mind actually constitutes one of the main claims of the recent approach of Embodied cognition (see the entry Embodied Cognition).
+Stressing the importance of the body for the mind actually constitutes one of the main claims of the recent approach of Embodied cognition (see the entry Embodied Cognition) (Clark, 1997).
 The body is said to affect not only perception, emotion, and action, but also higher mental processes.
 Gallagher (2005, 247) concludes: “nothing about human experience remains untouched by human embodiment”.
 However, one should distinguish the role of the physical body, the role of bodily activities and the role of bodily awareness.
 This section will briefly discuss only the latter, and in particular in relation to emotion, perceptual awareness and social cognition.

 Theories of emotion have oscillated between cognitive theories and embodied theories.
 On the one hand, some theories have focused on the intentionality of emotions, accounting for emotions in purely cognitive terms (Solomon, 1993).
 It is not clear, however, how they differentiate propositional attitudes and emotions.
 On the other hand, other theories have focused on the phenomenology of emotions, explaining certain (if not all) emotions in terms of experiences of bodily changes (e.g., James, 1884, Damasio, 1999; Prinz, 2004; Niedenthal, 2007).
 There are some states, including pain, pleasure and disgust, that can be conceived either as emotions or as bodily sensations.
 A recent study even showed that conventional painkillers could decrease psychological distress (Dewall et al., 2010).
 For other types of emotions, however, the link with bodily sensations seems more remote.